DocVaughan/MCHE201---Intro-to-Eng-Design/MicroPython/MCHE201 - In-class Exercise 7 - 10:16:18/README.md

-This script is one way to solve the 7th in-class exercise from MCHE201 in the spring semester of 2018.
+This script is one way to solve the 7th in-class exercise from MCHE201 in the fall semester of 2018.

 That exercise was given as:
  * Attach a potentiometer